Personalized Workout & Meal PlansGet Started

 The Titan Fitness Belt squat machine is the best money-value option we've come across.

-For around $700 you get a quality belt squat machine with tones of key features that will satisfy the majority of home gym owners.
+For around $700 you get a high quality belt squat machine with tones of key features that will satisfy the majority of home gym owners.

 This steel machine will allow you to work the lower body without the added stress on your lumbar spine, shoulders and torso.

 Like the Bells of Steel machine, Titan also uses a lever system but they claim a 1000-pound max weight capacity.
-This high weight capacity would rival belt machines that you might find in commercial gyms.
+This impressive weight capacity would rival belt machines that you might find in commercial gyms.
 At the base of the machine, you'll be standing on a solid diamond-plated footplate.

 The Rogue Monster Rhino belt squat machine is truly a beast.
 The major difference between this machine and the previous two is that this operates via a cable and pulley system whereas the others are lever arm machines.